legoraft/legoraft.github.io/_drafts/arch-install-backups.md

 nano /etc/hostname
 ```

 Add your hostname in this file, it should be just a single line and not contain any spaces.
-This can be any name you want your computer to be.
+This can be any name you want your computer to have.

 To make `localhost` working in web browsers, we need to edit the `hosts` file: